Megwana/battleship01/README.md

 ## Fixed Bugs

 1. While testing my game, I realised that you could press enter on any key and the game would continue without the personalised feature taking effect.
 To fix this, I added a while loop to ensure that should the name = less than 1 character, the game would repeatedly ask you until you typed one character or more for your user name.

+In addition, I have added a ValueError feature to ensure users must have a name with letters and not numbers.

 2. Counting the number of successfully hit ships.
 While doing a test run, I realised the game was not registering that 3 ships had been hit and the game had not actioned the next stage.
 I realised I needed to add "for column in row:" underneath for "row in board".
 As I had keyed if the '!' to be == to column then it would increment +1.

 3. The game would break in multiple places due to lack of error handling placed.
 I have since inserted multiple improvements such as:
 - The game no longer breaks if empty data is input.
 - The game can end or restart should the user select yes or no (y / n).
+This applies to both instances, if they win or lose.
 - Players can no longer input their first name with any digits, it will only allow 1 letter or more.

-The game bug was fixed by creating a while
+4. The game would print the old guess board from the previous game if the player opted 'y' to play again.
+To fix this, I created a reset_board function.
+That will reset the board and hidden pattern.
+This is then called after the welcome function in the `main` game play.

 # Deployment